WICG/navigation-api/README.md

 - A full-page navigation to a different document.
 This could be an existing document in the browser's back/forward cache, or a new document.
 In the latter case, this will generate a new entry on the new page's `window.appHistory` object, somewhat similar to `appHistory.push({ url: navigatedToURL, state: null })`.
 Note that if the navigation is cross-origin, then we'll end up in a separate app history list for that other origin.

 Finally, note that these two APIs also have some more advanced features, which are easier to discuss after we have introduced other parts of the app history API.
-The first is a callback-based variant for dealing with queued navigations, discussed in [its own section](#queued-up-single-page-navigations), and the second is the `info` option, discussed as part of [navigation monitoring and interception](#navigation-monitoring-and-interception).
+The first is a callback-based variant for dealing with queued navigations, discussed in [its own section](#queued-up-single-page-navigations), and the second is the `navigateInfo` option, discussed [as part of navigation monitoring and interception](#example-using-navigateinfo).

 ### Inspection of the app history list